 Native Americans have occupied the islands and surrounding area for thousands of years.
 Certainly, their creation stories put them here for as long as humans have existed.

-The Ojibwemowin audio you are hearing is provided by Ranger Damon.
-Damon Gezhiibideg Panek is an enrolled member of the Mississippi Band of White Earth Ojibwe and a Park Ranger at Apostle Islands National Lakeshore.
-He serves as the park’s Ojibwe Cultural Specialist where he works to integrate Ojibwe culture, history, and language into education and interpretation curriculum.
+The Ojibwemowin audio you are hearing was provided by Ranger Damon.
+Damon Gezhiibideg Panek is an enrolled member of the Mississippi Band of White Earth Ojibwe and a former Park Ranger at Apostle Islands National Lakeshore.
+He served as the park’s Ojibwe Cultural Specialist where he worked to integrate Ojibwe culture, history, and language into education and interpretation curriculum.

 Before Gezhiibideg’s family “relocated” to White Earth in the 1860’s, they lived on Madeline Island and in the surrounding area.
 He currently lives on the Red Cliff Reservation with his family.